A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 The amount of time that must pass before the Player can achieve the Course's prize again.

-_The time can be a fraction of hours.
-For example, `0.5` would be `30 minutes`, `48` would be `2 full days`._
+The time can be a fraction of hours.
+For example, `0.5` would be `30 minutes`, `48` would be `2 full days`.

 _Command: `/pa setcourse (course) rewarddelay (hours)`_

 ### rewardlevel

-The ParkourLevel the Player should be set to.
+The ParkourLevel the Player should be set to for completing the Course.
 _[More information on reward ParkourLevels.](/tutorials/parkour-level-ranks?id=rewardlevel)_

 _Command: `/pa setcourse (course) rewardlevel (level)`_

 ### rewardleveladd

-The amount of ParkourLevel the Player should have added.
+The amount of ParkourLevel the Player should have added for completing the Course.
 _[More information on reward ParkourLevels.](/tutorials/parkour-level-ranks?id=rewardleveladd)_

 _Command: `/pa setcourse (course) rewardleveladd (level)`_

 ### rewardonce

-A Course can be marked to only give the Prize reward for the first time they complete a Course.
+A Course can be set to give the Prize reward **only** for the first time they complete a Course.
 This will include any ParkourLevel rewards given, which is especially important if you've chosen to use "rewardleveladd" functionality.

 _Command: `/pa setcourse (course) rewardonce [true/false]`_